klavinslab/gro/doc/compile_mac.md

     git clone https://github.com/klavinslab/gro.git

-Open Code/gro/gro.pro in Qt, set it to the active project, and build gro.
+Open Code/gro/gro.pro in Qt, set it to the active project, build gro and run it.
+You should be able to open a file in the examples file in the build directory and run it.